zheyuflow/CSCI596-Final-Project/README.md

-# Fine-tuning a LLM model on multiple GPUs: An engineering practice
+# Fine-tuning a LLM (Large Language Model) on multiple GPUs: An engineering practice

 ## Motivation and Introduction